LegallyNotBlonde/Stock-Market-Analysis-2018-2020/README.md

 Sub FormattingColors()

     Dim ws As Worksheet

     Dim column As Integer

     Dim Percentage_Change As Double

     ' Loop through each worksheet in the workbook
     For Each ws In Worksheets

-        column = 11 ' Assuming you want to apply color to column K (11th column)
+        column = 11 ' Assuming I want to apply color to column K (11th column) on every sheet

         ' Loop through rows in the current worksheet For i = 2 To ws.Cells(ws.Rows.Count, 1).End(xlUp).Row

-            ' Set colors based on values (green for >0, red for <0, and default for 0) If ws.Cells(i, column).Value > 0 Then
+            ' Set colors based on values (green for >0, red for <0, and default (no color) for changes equal to 0) 'the task did not specify, which color should the cells have if the change is equal to 0

+            If ws.Cells(i, column).Value > 0 Then
                 ws.Cells(i, column).Interior.ColorIndex = 4 ' Green

             ElseIf ws.Cells(i, column).Value < 0 Then
                 ws.Cells(i, column).Interior.ColorIndex = 3 ' Red

             Else
                 ws.Cells(i, column).Interior.ColorIndex = 2 ' Default color
             End If